forkjoseph/oPsai-x86/README.md

 As someone (JS), "HIGHLY QUALIFIED" software developer did not have time to answer a few questions, I decided to take the problem from the scractch and update it.

-Unlike SOMEONE, shot me an email if you have a question (gtpcloud@gmail.com).
+Unlike SOMEONE, shot me an email if you have a question remove "!" (g!t!p!c!l!o!u!d@gmail.com).

 =========================
 Notice: